lambdaclass/concrete/ROADMAP.md

     signatures if enabled, checks `release/perf-baseline.json`, runs
-    `concrete api-diff` against the previous public interface snapshot, and confirms the bundle contains the claim matrix, threat model, public examples policy, replay commands, schemas, assumptions/trust reports, and tutorial transcript from someone who did not build the compiler.
+    `concrete api-diff` against the previous public interface snapshot, and confirms the bundle contains the claim matrix, threat model, public examples policy, replay commands, schemas, assumptions/trust reports, `SECURITY.md` (#9a), the supply-chain lock and `THIRD_PARTY.md` (#18a), the deprecation policy and a clean `api-diff` classification (#18b), and the tutorial transcript from someone who did not build the compiler.
+It must also run the proof-revocation drill (#9b) against the candidate bundle.

 ## Phase 17: Packages And Dependency Evidence